 One of the biggest perks of living in Wares Creek has to be the music and art scene.
 Since the inaugural Bradenton Blues Festival in 2012, musicians have been making this part of Brandenton their home.
 The area is full of soul and jazz around every corner.
 This is truly one of the best neighborhoods in Bradenton.

 In northwest Bradenton sits Azalea Park, one of the most picturesque parts of the entire city.
 The ‘Old Florida’ vibes are thick with flowering shade trees and vintage-looking construction.
 One of the perks of Azalea Park is that it’s quiet and safe.
 Not to mention, De Soto National Memorial Park is close by, with its beautiful views of the Manatee River.

-Despite it’s ‘old’ feel, the homes in Azalea Park are only about 30 years old.
+Despite its ‘old’ feel, the homes in Azalea Park are only about 30 years old.
 Since the homes are newer, you won’t find many problems like you would with historic houses.
 The neighborhood has a good mix of younger families, adult professionals, and retirees.
 It’s also considered an affluent area; however, there are still affordable homes.
-Don’t miss the annual block-parties, which has to be the most endearing part of living here.
+Don’t miss the annual block parties, which have to be the most endearing part of living here.

 Boating Neighborhood in Bradenton: Riverview Boulevard